LyubovZhulina/lyubovzhulina/README.md

 About me:

-# I'm begineer Data Analyst 👋
+# I'm beginner Data Analyst 👋

 Languages and Tools: